rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.initiateWPSPairing"></a>
 ## *initiateWPSPairing [<sup>method</sup>](#head.Methods)*

 Initiates a connection using Wifi Protected Setup (WPS).
 An existing connection will be disconnected before attempting to initiate a new connection.
-Failure in WPS pairing will triggers an error event.
+Failure in WPS pairing will trigger an error event.

 ### Parameters